Sport and Exercise Psychology

 - AEXS 679 - Applied Sport and Exercise Psychology Credits: 3

-- AEXS 685 - Seminar in Psychometrics Credits: 3
+- AEXS 685 – Measurement in Sport and Exercise Psychology Credits: 3

 - AEXS 610 - Advanced Exercise Physiology Credits: 3